aws-samples/amazon-chime-voice-connector-automated-cdr-transformation/README.md

-# Transform and rate CDRs from Amazon Chime Voice Connector and Business Calling - Github repo content
+# Automating the Transformation and Rating of CDR JSON from Amazon Chime Voice Connector

 ## Table of Contents
 1. [Project Overview](#Project-Overview)